HQarroum/awesome-iot/README.md

 - [Arduino](https://www.arduino.cc/) - Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It's intended for anyone making interactive projects.
 - [BeagleBoard](http://beagleboard.org/) - The BeagleBoard is a low-power open-source hardware single-board computer produced by Texas Instruments in association with Digi-Key and Newark element14.
+- [HummingBoard](https://www.solid-run.com/freescale-imx6-family/hummingboard/) - HummingBoard is a family of three Linux- and Android-ready, open source SBCs based on 1GHz Freescale i.MX6 SoCs, with a Pi-like 26-pin I/O connector.
 - [Intel Galileo](https://www-ssl.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) - The Intel® Galileo Gen 2 board is the first in a family of Arduino*-certified development and prototyping boards based on Intel® architecture and specifically designed for makers, students, educators, and DIY electronics enthusiasts.
 - [Microduino](https://www.microduino.cc/) - Microduino and mCookie bring powerful, small, stackable electronic hardware to makers, designers, engineers, students and curious tinkerers of all ages.
 Build open-source projects or create innovative new ones.
 - [Node MCU (ESP 8266)](http://nodemcu.com/index_en.html) - NodeMCU is an open source IoT platform.
 It uses the Lua scripting language.
 It is based on the eLua project, and built on the ESP8266 SDK 0.9.5.